McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 ### Buisness Value

-The convince store industry.
-It has become saturated, leaving little room to grow.
-For instance, the National Association of Convenience Stores (NACS) demonstrates through their fact sheet that the US is a highly competitive and challenging market to compete in.
-Therefore, to continue our growth and profitability we must expand internationally.

-The data team will help reduce risks by laying a foundation of future success by creating accurate customer predictions.
-By knowing how many customers we can acquire and their costs, we can best optimize our costs and supply chain.
-The key risk is balancing the costs and the revenue.
-Our CEO is risk-averse and wants to invest slowly over time.
-Therefore, we can analyze the data in ways to develop and build a baseline customer base.
-We will investigate the customers and promotions to examine the key effect of media advertising on customer acquisition costs.
-The data science models we develop will give indications and the factors needed to go after low CAC customers.
-After successfully predicting we can implement business strategies to go after the right customers, reduce costs and successfully launch in Canada.
+The advertising landscape has exploded over the last 20 years, leading to an infinite number of media options.
+However, not all these options will give an equal return on investment (ROI).
+The data team will help reduce risks by laying a foundation of customer acquisition cost as a function of media.
+Predicting the ROI and number of customers, the data team is positioned to optimize our costs and supply chain.
+After successfully predicting we can implement business strategies to go after the segments that build a strong customer base, reduce costs to successfully launch our stores in Canada.

 ## Data aquisition